Set environment variables¶

 If your environment variable CLAW is properly set, the command

 should list the top level directory, and report for example:

 README.md riemann/ pyclaw/ amrclaw/ setup.py clawutil/ geoclaw/ visclaw/ classic/

-See Python path for more about Python paths and this environment variable.
+See Python path for more information.